Facing Death with Wisdom of the Eternal Soul in Bhagavad Gita 2.25–2.30

 अयम् (ayam) – this;

-This Atman is said to be unmanifested, unthinkable and unchangeable.
+This Atman is said to be unmanifested, inconceivable, and unchangeable.
 Therefore, knowing it as such, you should not grieve.

-These three qualities open doorways to understanding that transcend ordinary consciousness.
+These three qualities open doorways to understanding that transcend ordinary material consciousness.

+One analogy may help, though every analogy has limits.
 Think of the source code behind a computer program.
-Users interact with buttons, menus, and displays, but the underlying code that makes everything function remains hidden, unmanifest.
-You cannot see the code by looking at the screen, only its effects.
-The soul is like this eternal source code of existence, while our bodies and minds are the constantly changing applications generated through it.
+Users interact with buttons, menus, and displays, but the underlying code that makes the program function remains hidden from the ordinary user.
+You cannot understand the whole program merely by staring at the screen.

 The Inconceivable Reality – Acintyaḥ

-Just like that, no theoretical or conceptual representation of the soul can describe exactly how or what the soul is.
-It is only through direct experience that we can realize that.
+Just like that, no theoretical or conceptual representation of the Self can fully capture what the Self is.
+It is only through direct spiritual realization that we truly understand.

 The Unchanging Witness – Avikarya